GraphThinker: Reinforcing Temporally Grounded Video Reasoning with Event Graph Thinking: Experiments

 \subsection{Experimental Setup}

-\textbf{Datasets.} We evaluated our approach on 2 representative benchmarks that cover event causal reasoning and video hallucination evaluation.
-(1) Rextime~\cite{chen2024rextime} is an event causal relation-based Grounded VQA benchmark.
-It is designed for complex event reasoning and question answering across time, requiring the model to answer the reasoning question with consistent temporal localization.
-It contains 9695/921/2143 samples in train/val/test sets.
-(2) VidHalluc~\cite{li2025vidhalluc} is a benchmark specifically for evaluating video hallucination for MLLM.
-It consists of 5002 videos with 9295 questions across 3 three critical dimensions for video hallucination evaluation, including Action Hallucination (ACH), Temporal Sequence Hallucination (TSH), and Scene Transition Hallucination (STH).
+\textbf{Datasets.} We evaluate \ourmeth{} on two representative benchmarks that cover event-level causal reasoning and video temporal hallucination. \textbf{(1) Rextime}~\cite{chen2024rextime} is a grounded VQA benchmark centred on event causal relations.
+It is designed to evaluate complex temporal reasoning, requiring models to answer causal questions while providing temporally consistent localisation.
+The dataset contains 9,695/921/2,143 samples for the train/val/test splits, respectively. \textbf{(2) VidHalluc}~\cite{li2025vidhalluc} is an evaluation-only benchmark for video temporal hallucination.
+It comprises 5,002 videos and 9,295 questions, spanning three critical dimensions of video hallucination: \emph{Action Hallucination (ACH)}, \emph{Temporal Sequence Hallucination (TSH)}, and \emph{Scene Transition Hallucination (STH)}.

-\textbf{Implementation Details.} We used Qwen2.5-VL-7B~\cite{bai2025qwen2} as our baseline due to its strong video understanding ability and open-source availability.
-We also use this baseline for EVSG generation, including generating the multi-grained dense captions and building the EVSG process.
-The event number limit for dense caption is set to (5, 10, 15).
-We set $\lambda_1{=}0.7$, $\lambda_2{=}0.3$, $\lambda_3{=}0.6$ and $\alpha{=}0.3$ for the reward function of GRPO post-training.
-We also utilise the same baseline for event graph generation and input the generated graph during inference.
-All experiments are conducted using PyTorch on 8 NVIDIA A100 GPUs, with a maximum prompt length of 4096, response length of 2048, 8 rollouts, a batch size of 16, and 1 training epoch.
+\textbf{Implementation Details.} We use Qwen2.5-VL-7B~\cite{bai2025qwen2} as both the reasoning backbone and the EVSG constructor for all main experiments.
+The event-number constraints are set to $\{5,10,15\}$.
+For GRPO finetuning, we use reward weights $\lambda_{\text{acc}}=0.7$, $\lambda_{\text{form}}=0.3$, $\lambda_{\text{attn}}=0.6$, and $\alpha=0.3$, following the ablations in Fig.~\ref{fig:param_analysis}.
+All experiments are implemented in PyTorch and conducted on 8 NVIDIA A100 GPUs, with 8 rollouts, batch size 16, and one training epoch.
+More implementation details and prompts are provided in the appendix.

-\textbf{Evaluation Metrics.} We adopted task-specific metrics to evaluate reasoning accuracy, grounding precision, and hallucination reduction.
-We used Accuracy (Acc), Accuracy@IoU$\geq$0.5 (Acc@0.5) for VQA and R@1,IoU=0.3/0.5 (R1@0.3/0.5) and mIoU for Moment Localization for Rextime.
-Acc@0.5 measures the fraction of samples for which the model both answers the VQA question correctly and its predicted temporal span overlaps the ground-truth span with IoU $\geq$0.5.
-On VidHalluc-Bench, we compute the Accuracy for the ACH and TSH tests, and Score for the STH test, following the benchmark.
+\textbf{Evaluation Metrics.} For RexTime, we report answer Accuracy (Acc), grounded accuracy Acc@IoU$\geq$0.5 (Acc@0.5), R@1 at IoU thresholds 0.3/0.5, and mIoU.
+Acc@0.5 jointly measures answer correctness and temporal grounding by requiring both a correct answer and a predicted temporal span with at least 0.5 IoU with the ground truth.
+For \textbf{VidHalluc}, we follow the official benchmark protocol.
+Specifically, we report \emph{Accuracy} for the Action Hallucination (ACH) and Temporal Sequence Hallucination (TSH) subsets, and the official \emph{Score} for the Scene Transition Hallucination (STH) subset.